 This protocol could be used to reliably transfer messages from a queue hosted at one queue manager (the server) to a queue hosted at another queue manager (the client).
-However, there are other protocols that may be more suited to providing such reliable message transfer between queues.
-The Message Queuing (MSMQ): Binary Reliable Messaging protocol described in [MS-MQBR] is one such protocol that may provide the message transfer functionality more efficiently and in a manner that provides end-to-end reliability through intermediate store-and-forward hops.
+However, there are other protocols that are more suited to providing such reliable message transfer between queues.
+The Message Queuing (MSMQ): Binary Reliable Messaging protocol described in [MS-MQBR] is one such protocol that provides message transfer functionality more efficiently and in a manner that provides end-to-end reliability through intermediate store-and-forward hops.